Skip to Main Content

 Connecting keywords

-To form a search strategy you need to connect your keywords together using AND and OR.
+To form a search strategy you need to connect your keywords using AND and OR.
 These are known as connectors or boolean operators.

 AND

-AND connects different keywords together so you can find references containing all these keywords.
 The more keywords you connect using AND the more focused your search will become.

 working hours AND family